• Home

 The sharpness of our conscience

 One of the greatest gifts God has given to us is the intuitive notion of good and evil, i.e., what is generally called our conscience.
 We receive it at birth, but become aware of it some months later.
-At first, this gift is acute and razor-sharp, but when it is resisted, and more so, resisted over a long period of time it looses its accuracy.
+At first, this gift is acute and razor-sharp, but when it is resisted, and more so, resisted over a long period of time it loses its accuracy.
 In fact, in extreme cases, it gets so dull as to become nearly useless.
 The Scripture refers to such cases when we read:

 Speaking lies in hypocrisy; having their conscience seared with a hot iron” (1 Tim.
 4:2)

 These words refer to a conscience that has grown insensitive due to a long process of misuse and abuse.
 But the degenerating process didn’t take place over a night.
 It started with a hardening of the heart in regard to a specific moral truth.
-When this happens God tries to turn us back by all kinds of means, but the more we resist Him the darker things get.
+When this happens, God tries to turn us back by all kinds of means, but the more we resist Him the darker things get.
 That is the reason why a large number of Christians are disorientated when it comes to moral truth.
 In some churches what was called bad a few decades ago is now called good, and what was called good is now called bad.

 Paul writes: